rudra-tiwari162/aashus/README.md

-# Aura Haven
+# Aashus

-Aura Haven is a modern, full-stack e-commerce web application built with the MERN stack (MongoDB, Express.js, React, Node.js) and TypeScript.
+Aashus is a modern, full-stack e-commerce web application built with the MERN stack (MongoDB, Express.js, React, Node.js) and TypeScript.
 It's designed to provide a seamless and enjoyable shopping experience for users, with a focus on performance, scalability, and user-friendliness.

 ## About The Project

-This project is a fusion-starter template that has been customized to create an e-commerce platform for a fictional clothing brand called "Aura Haven".
+This project is a fusion-starter template that has been customized to create an e-commerce platform for a fictional clothing brand called "Aashus".
 The application showcases a variety of features, including a product catalog, shopping cart, checkout process, and user authentication.

 ## Features